-The Group's buildings, plant, machinery and office equipment and motor vehicles was valued as at 31 December 2021 and 31 December 2020 by LCH (Asia-Pacific) Surveyors Limited ("LCH"), independent valuers not connected to the Group.
+The Group's buildings, plant, machinery and office equipment and motor vehicles was valued as at 31 December 2022 by Moore Transaction Services Limited ("Moore") (2021: LCH (Asia-Pacific) Surveyors Limited ("LCH")), independent valuers not connected to the Group.

 The fair value of the assets was determined based on depreciated replacement cost method or comparison method that reflects recent transaction prices for similar assets, adjusted for differences in the nature, location and condition of the assets.
 These has been no change to the valuation technique for both years.